kevinzakka/kinetics/README.md

 # Kinetics Dataset

-Python code to scrape YouTube clips for the Kinetics 700 dataset from [Deepmind](https://deepmind.com/).
+Python3 code to scrape YouTube clips for the Kinetics 700 dataset from [Deepmind](https://deepmind.com/).

 [[Paper](https://arxiv.org/pdf/1907.06987.pdf)] - [[Webpage](https://deepmind.com/research/open-source/kinetics)]

+**Disclaimer**.
+This is not an officially supported Deepmind project.

 ## Requirements